 - International Student Summer Institute (Summer 2018)

-A unique and fun 6-week intensive orientation program that helps students adjust culturally and academically to life in the U.S. and at Hendrix.
+A unique and fun 5-week intensive pathways program that helps students adjust culturally and academically to life in the U.S. and at Hendrix.

 ESOL 118-119: International students can take up to two semesters of ESOL [English for Speakers of Other Languages] coursework for academic credit.
 These courses are designed to give international students extra support in English, and are essentially equivalent to domestic students taking two semesters of a foreign language to meet their Foreign Language requirement.